ArjunCodess/men2-predictor/README.md

 3. Generates separate results files
 4. Displays a comparison table showing performance differences

-This mode clearly demonstrates the recall degradation from synthetic augmentation.
+This mode compares how each model behaves on the paper-only cohort versus the expanded case-control workflow.

 Statistical significance tests are triggered automatically only when running both datasets together (e.g., `python main.py --m=all --d=both`).